aparnell0130/EmployeeTracker/README.md

 ## Tools_&_Technologies
 - JavaScript
 - Node
-- npm Inquirer
 - MySQL
+- npm packages
+    - Inquirer
     - Console.table
     - asciiart-logo
+    - mysql

 ## Code
  Create a list of managers for user to choose from